ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

     -   If you're going to run massively parallel computations, stress that you used a HPC cluster to run your simulations;

-    -   If you are going to work with real hardware, explain that you had to interact with the manufacturer of to fix an issue in the thermometers connected with the bolometers.
+    -   If you are going to work with real hardware, explain that you had to interact with the manufacturer of to fix an issue in the thermometers connected with the bolometers you were simulating.

 -   If you are applying for a job related to computer science, be sure to list all your most relevant software projects!
     The best way to do this is to provide a link to a public GitHub/GitLab/whatever repository, together with a description that should be taylored for the job position.